 Also: There are other types of cookware that are sort of nonstick: a well seasoned cast iron or carbon steel pan is "almost" nonstick.
 And some cookware has a waffled cooking surface that's supposed to aid in food release.
 But neither of these are technically nonstick because they don't have a PTFE or ceramic coating.

 Here's a 4 minute video on the accidental discovery of Teflon™:

 If cookware is marketed as nonstick, it's either PTFE (Teflon™) or ceramic.
 If it doesn't explicitly state that it is PTFE-free, then it's probably PTFE.

 Myth #2: PTFE and Teflon™ Are Different Substances

-As we already stated, Teflon™ and PTFE are basically the same chemical.
+As we already stated, Teflon™ and PTFE are the same chemical.
 Teflon™ is the brand name of the PTFE product owned by Dupont.

 Today there are many different brands of PTFE available on the market.
 When Dupont's Teflon™ patent expired, several chemical manufacturers got in on the lucrative nonstick cookware market.
 Dupont has developed new versions of PTFE, as well.

 All of these products are made from the same basic PTFE molecule.
 It begs the question of whether or not some PTFE products are more durable and longer lasting than others.
 While we're not privy to secret company information, we suspect that all food-grade PTFE is pretty much the same, or at least fits into a very narrow window of definition.

 What differs from brand to brand is the number of layers of PTFE.
 More expensive and more durable brands tend to have more layers of PTFE.
 Also, some additions like titanium and diamond dust might help to make the PTFE more durable--but we're not entirely sold on that concept, either.